-The Federal Law Enforcement Training Accreditation (FLETA) Board is pleased to announce it granted accreditation status to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Agency Instructor Training Program and the Accelerant Detection Canine Handler Program at the November 5, 2020 meeting.
+The Federal Law Enforcement Training Accreditation (FLETA) Board is pleased to announce it granted accreditation status to the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) Special Agent Basic Training (SABT), and the Industry Operations Investigator Basic Training (IOIBT) at the November 7, 2019 meeting in Glynco, GA.

 The FLETA Board is the accrediting body for all federal law enforcement training and support programs.
-To achieve accreditation, agencies submit to an independent review of their academy and/or program to ensure compliance with the FLETA standards and procedures in the areas of Academy/Program Administration, Training Staff, Training Development, and Training Delivery.
+To achieve accreditation, agencies submit to an independent review of their academy and/or program to ensure compliance with the FLETA Standards and Procedures in the areas of Program Administration, Training Staff, Training Development, Training Delivery, and Distance Learning.
 Accreditation is a cyclical process occurring every five years.
 Each year, agencies must submit annual reports in preparation for reaccreditation, which is a new and independent review of the academy/program.